 Does AU have a research continuity plan?

-AU has established a Research Continuity Task Force, which has put together a list of Frequently Asked Questions (FAQs) for research continuity.
+AU has established a Research Continuity Task Force, which has put together a list of Frequently Asked Questions (FAQ) for research continuity.

 Can staff and faculty take their AU-owned IT equipment home to aid productivity during the COVID-19 pandemic?

 While the Office of Information Technology does not encourage taking AU equipment home that is not designed to be portable/mobile, we understand that these are unprecedented times.
 Staff or faculty wanting to take AU-issued desktops and monitors home must agree to the following requirements: